RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

 For most readers, a few syntax errors are not a significant problem, which is why we can read the poetry of e. e. cummings without problems.
 Python is not so forgiving.
-If there is a single syntax error anywhere in your program, Python will display an error message and quit, and you will not be able to run your program.
+If there is a single syntax error anywhere in your program, Python will display an error message and quit.
+You will not be able to complete the execution your program.
 During the first few weeks of your programming career, you will probably spend a lot of time tracking down syntax errors.
-As you gain experience, though, you will make fewer errors and find them faster.
+However, as you gain experience, you will make fewer errors and you will also be able to find your errors faster.

 **Check your understanding**